 A bog body is a human corpse that has been mummified naturally in a peat bog.
-The bogs preserve materials such as hair, skin, nails, and internal organs because of the highly acidic water, low temperature, and a lack of oxygen.
+The bogs preserve materials such as hair, skin, nails, and internal organs because of the highly acidic water, low temperature, and lack of oxygen.

 Archaeologists examine their skin, bones, clothing, belongings, and in some cases, their last meal.
 Researchers have now conducted the first comprehensive survey of bog bodies in order to gain a better understanding of the phenomenon.

-The study reveals that the tradition of leaving bodies in European mires dates back millennia, from the Stone Age to the modern times.
+The study reveals that the tradition of leaving bodies in European mires dates back millennia, from the Stone Age to modern times.

 Some are possibly the remains of ritualistic sacrifices, such as Denmark’s exquisitely preserved 2,400-year-old Tollund Man; others are likely the burials of deviants or executed criminals; and still others are likely the result of accidental deaths, such as drownings in these watery environments.